-Menstrual Huts Are Illegal in Nepal.
+Menstrual Huts Are Illegal In Nepal.
 So Why Are Women Still Dying In Them?

 This month saw the first arrest in Nepal connected to the practice of exiling women to sleep in a hut behind their home during menstruation.